cra1gg/cra1gg/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-craigdsouza28-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/craigdsouza28/)](https://www.linkedin.com/in/craigdsouza28/)

 Heyo, I'm Craig! 👋
+- 💼 I am currently working as a DevOps Engineer at [Riskfuel](https://riskfuel.com/)

-- 📚 I'm a 4th year at the University of Toronto.
-I am majoring in Computer Science and minoring in Mathematics and Geography
+- 📚 I have a BSc in Computer Science from the University of Toronto.
+I minored in Mathematics and Geography.
 - 👨‍💻 I previously interned at RBC as a Smart Technology Associate and RSA as a Business Intelligence Analyst